 2) Open an account with an multinational bank near to you.
 For example, Citi Bank, HSBC, Santander and Chase Bank can open accounts for Wyoming companies.

 3) There are online banks which allow remote account openings.
 We do not keep an up to date list however.

-The last point to touch on is a resellers certificate.
+The last points to touch on are federal filings and a resellers certificate.
 Many mistakenly believe they need one to purchase wholesale.
 Many vendors will accept an EIN and a certificate is not necessary.
 If you desire more details please contact the Wyoming Department of Revenue.
 While Wyoming has no state income taxes, you may still be subject to Federal income taxes by the IRS if your income is sourced in the US.
 Generally, income sourced outside the US is not taxable.
 Further, regardless of your income, you will need to file a form 5472 to remain in compliance.
 This is a new requirement and carries still penalties if not filed in a timely manner.

 Case Study #1

 You live in Virginia and run a business not tied to a location, e.g. an online company.
 The business generates a profit of $30,000 and is unlikely to face a lawsuit or creditor problem.